juice-shop/pwning-juice-shop/appendix/README.md

 3. Visit <https://github.com/divshot/geo-bootstrap> to learn that this _"timeless Twitter Bootstrap theme built for the modern web"_ comes with its own `bootstrap.css` that lives in a folder `/swatch`.
-4. Open the Javascript console of your brower.
+4. Open the Javascript console of your browser.
 5. Submit the command `document.getElementById("theme").setAttribute("href",
    "css/geo-bootstrap/swatch/bootstrap.css");` to enable this beautiful